PolishForums.com

 Unanswered | Archives

-Do Poles prefer US or UK ENglish?
+Do Poles prefer US American or UK English language?

 As a native Pole have you learnt mainly American or British English?
 Which do you prefer and why?
 Which type of native speaker teachers predominate in Poland today?